 The trustees are responsible for the maintenance and integrity of the corporate and financial information included on the charitable company's website.
-Legislation in the United Kingdom governing the preparation and dissemination of accounts may differ from legislation in other jurisdictions.
+Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

-Approved by order of members of the board of trustees on 11 December 2023 and signed on its behalf by:
+December 16, 2024 Approved by order of members of the board of trustees on ...... and signed on its behalf by: